 What is included in the Birdly package?
 Are there options?

-The Birdly Serial Edition includes the robotics, VR headset/headphones, one virtual experience, installation and training.
+The Birdly Serial Edition includes the robotics, VR headset/headphones, one virtual experience (typically NYC), installation and training.
 Options include a custom transportation case on casters to move Birdly around the facility or out into the community for events, flat panel screen and stand to engage Birdly spectators, and a spare parts inventory kit.

 Does Birdly come with a service package and warranty?

 Yes, D3D provides one year of service — both emergency and preventative — as well as a full warranty on all components, excluding the head mounted display (which are available commercially).
 After the first year, D3D provides optional service packages as well as optional warranty extensions.

 The list price for Birdly is $189,000 USD, which includes hardware, software, installation, training and service.
 Contact D3D for street pricing, limited special discounts, and volume discounts.
 Shipping (from Switzerland), taxes, duties are not included and typically range between $2,500 and $3,500 to North America.
 The optional transport case lists for $5,000 USD.
 Optional monitor and stand lists for $2,000 USD.
 Optional spare parts inventory kit lists for $3,500 USD.